Classic Aircraft Aviation Museum

 The Classic Aircraft Aviation Museum is an aviation museum located in Hillsboro in the U.S. state of Oregon.
-Started in 1998, the museum is located at the Hillsboro Airport in the Portland metropolitan area.
+Started in 1998, one of the museums with about 5 aircraft is located at the Hillsboro Airport in the Portland metropolitan area.
 Aircraft at the museum are either maintained in flyable condition or are restored so that they can be flown once again.
-As of March 2010, there were 15 aircraft in the museum's collection and Doug Donkel served as museum director.
+As of March 2010, there were 15 aircraft in the museum's collection within multiple locations between Hillsboro, Oregon, Corvallis, Oregon and Tillamook Oregon and Doug Donkel served as museum director.

 History

 Roger Kelsay founded Premier Jets in 1984 as a charter flight company at the Hillsboro Airport.
 Over time, he acquired classic military aircraft, including a MiG-17F in 1995.
 The plane was built in 1958 and had been in the Polish Air Force.
 Kelsay then founded the Classic Aircraft Aviation Museum in 1998 and donated many of the planes in the museum's collection.